-CLEP Test - College Level Examination Program - Credit for prior or extra-institutional learning may be earned through successful scoring on general or subject area CLEP testing.
+CLEP Test - College Level Examination Program - Credit via prior learning may be earned through successful scoring on general or subject area CLEP testing.
 Some disciplines may have additional requirements to demonstrate accomplishment of learning outcomes (e.g. writing samples, laboratory).

-Continuous Enrollment - Students maintaining continuous enrollment at any public Arizona community college or university may graduate from Yavapai College according to the requirements of the catalog in effect at the time of initial enrollment or according to the requirements of any single Yavapai College catalog in effect during subsequent terms of continuous enrollment.
+Continuous Enrollment - Students maintaining continuous enrollment (fall/spring) at any public Arizona community college or university may graduate from Yavapai College according to the requirements of the catalog in effect at the time of initial enrollment or according to the requirements of any single Yavapai College catalog in effect during subsequent terms of continuous enrollment.